DariaKIL/RNAseq_projects/README.md

 ## Project 2: Micro-RNA Prediction

 This project focuses on predicting important microRNAs (miRNAs) involved in the development of disease, specifically Acute Respiratory Distress Syndrome (ARDS), by analyzing miRNA and mRNA data from patients with ARDS.
-The data was sourced from the article [“T cell dysfunction in elderly ARDS patients based on miRNA and mRNA integration analysis”] (https://www.frontiersin.org/journals/immunology/articles/10.3389/fimmu.2024.1368446/full).
+The data was sourced from the article [“T cell dysfunction in elderly ARDS patients based on miRNA and mRNA integration analysis”](https://www.frontiersin.org/journals/immunology/articles/10.3389/fimmu.2024.1368446/full).
 The objective is to identify miRNAs that might play a critical role in the pathogenesis and severity of ARDS.

 **Background**